 WHAT THEY RECOMMEND FOR SIMILAR PROJECTS

-Community Information Now has identified a few recommendations for organizations interested in conducting similar projects centering in the 500 Cities data, outlined below:
+Community Information Now has identified a few recommendations for organizations interested in conducting similar projects centering in the USALEEP data, outlined below:

 - Carefully consider approach to matching neighborhoods– folding the map, creating an algorithm completely unrelated to grid, or something in between.
 It is unlikely that there is a single best or correct approach across all communities.
 Part of the inspiration for CI:Now’s work was Tonika Lewis Johnson’s Folded Map project in Chicago, which matches corresponding addresses on the street grid.
 Because San Antonio and other Bexar County municipalities are not laid out on a grid, the team had to create a way to match census tracts.
 That work required a number of decisions like minimum required physical distance and minimum required number of years of difference in life expectancy between two match neighborhoods.
 CI:Now’s approach also meant researching, testing, selecting, and employing statistical methods to match tracts, select the neutral indicators to show neighborhood similarities, and select the indicators of neighborhood difference with a medium-to-strong correlation with life expectancy.